carla-simulator/carla/Docs/python_api.md

   '/Game/Carla/Maps/Town07'].
     - **Return:** _list(str)_
 - <a name="carla.Client.get_client_version"></a>**<font color="#7fb800">get_client_version</font>**(<font color="#00a6ed">**self**</font>)
 Returns the client libcarla version by consulting it in the "Version.h" file.
-Both client and server should use the same libcarla version.
+Both client and server can use different libcarla versions but some issues may arise regarding unexpected incompatibilities.
     - **Return:** _str_
 - <a name="carla.Client.get_server_version"></a>**<font color="#7fb800">get_server_version</font>**(<font color="#00a6ed">**self**</font>)
 Returns the server libcarla version by consulting it in the "Version.h" file.
 Both client and server should use the same libcarla version.